trzpiot/.dotfiles/README.md

 If you have any questions about Nix or NixOS, feel free to create an issue or contact the amazing [community](https://nixos.org/community/).

 > [!WARNING]
-> WIP.
-I am constantly changing things.
+> I am constantly changing my dotfiles.
 Use the code or the flake at your own risk.